Rolling stock of the Mid-Norfolk Railway: Multiple units and railcars previously based on the MNR

-Carriages previously based on the MNR
+Carriages & Wagons previously based on the MNR

 Eastern Rail Services vehicles

 While the company was being established, a number of vehicles owned by Eastern Rail Services were operated or stored on the line.

 Riviera Trains vehicles

 Spot-hire carriages owned by Riviera Trains were based on the line until 2022, for use on special events.

 Visiting steam locomotives

 Visiting steam locomotives that have operated on the preserved Mid-Norfolk Railway are shown in the following table:

 Visiting diesel and electric locomotives

 In addition to locomotives based on the line, the Mid-Norfolk Railway has hired a number of diesels to operate service and special event trains.
 Visiting diesel locomotives that have operated service trains on the preserved Mid-Norfolk Railway are shown in the following table: